codingWithJimmy/SplunkForwarderRepairKit/README.md

 This app contains scripts for Windows and Linux forwarders that will remove local configurations of "deploymentclient.conf" in favor of a configuration that has been deployed from the deployment server.
 This allows for that configuration to only be controlled via the deployment server from that point forward.

+Once the proper app and deployment server configurations are deployed to the host(s) using the `deploymentServerUri` and `deploymentClientApp` configurations in inputs.conf, this app will remove all configurations that would prevent those configurations for working.

 Windows - `dsRemove.ps1`\
 \*Nix - `dsRemove.sh`